milonmaze/privacy-terms-observatory/docs.github.com/en/github/site-policy/github-privacy-statement.md

 Service providers

 We share your personal data with service providers who process the information on our behalf to provide or improve our Service.
-For example, our service providers may perform payment processing, customer support ticketing, network data transmission, security, and other similar services.
+For example, our service providers may perform payment processing, customer support ticketing, network data transmission, web analytics, marketing operations, security, and other similar services.
 While GitHub processes all personal data in the United States, our service providers may process data outside of the United States or the European Union.
 Such processing by service providers will be in compliance with applicable law including any relevant transfer mechanism.

 Affiliates

-We enable access to personal data across our subsidiaries, affiliates, and related companies, for example, where we share common data systems or where access is needed to operate and provide the Service.
+We enable access to personal data across our subsidiaries, affiliates, and related companies, for example, where we share common data systems, when affiliates provide services on our behalf, or where access is needed to operate and provide the Service.

 For security purposes